-LinkedIn About Section 2026: Character Limit, Preview Lines & Examples
+LinkedIn About Section: Character Limit & Examples

 LinkedIn About section allows 2,600 characters but only the first 265-275 characters show before 'see more.'
 Learn how to write the perfect hook, with templates and examples.